-The World Skate ATC Chairman will select the number of TOs required.
+The World Skate ATC Chairman will select the number of judges required.

-Although this is not always possible or feasible, when selecting the TOs, the World Skate ATC will consider inviting one TO from each participating national federation.
-This is a decision, which will be made by the World Skate ATC, which will be guided by funds available for the TOs.
+Although this is not always possible or feasible, when selecting the judges, the World Skate ATC will give consideration to inviting one judge from each participating National Federation.
+This is a decision, which will be made by the World Skate ATC, which will be guided by funds available for the judges.

-In selecting TOs for a World Championship panel, there will never be a majority from any one continent or geographical area, with the exception that is when the World Skate ATC is aware that a geographical area does not have experience and knowledge in a particular discipline or for logistic reasons.
+In selecting judges for a World Championship panel, there will never be a majority from any one continent or geographical area, with the exception that is when the World Skate ATC is aware that a geographical area does not have experience and knowledge in a particular discipline.